Explore Pink Rocks and Waterfalls at Castor River Shut-Ins

 After a short distance you will break out from the trees and catch your first glimpse of the water rushing through the rocks.
 The official trail leads along the banks above the river and rocks.
 We like to continue along downstream until we find a nice and shallow pool for the kids to play safely.

-Use caution with the little ones over some of the rocks as they can be slick when wet and some taller rocks can have high drop offs.
-It can take a little climbing to find a good place and is not good for kids if the water is high.
-However, there are normally plenty of shallow spots perfect for wading and digging.
+Use caution with the little ones as the rocks can be very slick when wet and some taller rocks can have high drop offs.
+It can take a little climbing to find a good place and I don’t recommend for very young kids or if the water is high.
+However, there are normally shallow spots perfect for wading and digging.

 The water here is perfectly clear.
 While somewhat cool, it is not the deep cold of some of the Missouri’s spring fed rivers.
 You may spot some small fish or crayfish.
 (Or crawdads as we always called them as kids.)